 Shark fin soup is a Chinese delicacy and it’s also on the illegal market.
 A single shark fin can sell for $500.
 To get these prized fins, fishermen capture sharks and slice off their fins, discarding the living animals back into the water to drown.
 Shark finning is responsible for around 100 million shark deaths every year.
-The sale and distribution of shark fins is illegal under the Shark Fin Law in California.
-However, the practice has not stopped, adding to the endangerment of delicate shark populations.
+Even in the 14 states with fin prohibitions, there are still loopholes that allow this practice to continue, adding to the endangerment of delicate shark populations.

 5. Deer Poaching

 Poaching isn’t all about exotic game.
 The U.S. is known for its massive deer population (even I am familiar with the omnipresence of the whitetail) and in areas where natural predators have disappeared, deer culls are encouraged (cringe).
 However, though deer hunting may be relatively common, hunting trophy-size bucks out of season is undeniably considered poaching, like in this crazy case.
 While the deer population is in no danger of extinction, it is still important for people to respect laws that are put in place to help conserve animal populations!